Robert Thomas (ice hockey): Professional

 Upon the conclusion of the 2018 Memorial Cup Semifinal game, Thomas revealed he suffered an ankle injury during the Bulldogs series against the Sault Ste.
 Marie Greyhounds.
 As a result, Thomas was unable to attend the Blues' development camp, but was medically cleared to play during the Blues' Rookie Camp on September 5, 2018.
 Thomas eventually made the Blues' opening night roster for the 2018–19 season, and subsequently made his NHL debut on October 4 against the Winnipeg Jets.
 However, during the following six games, Thomas was a healthy scratch in the Blues' lineup for two of them.
 Working his way back into the lineup, Thomas recorded his first NHL point on October 12 in a 5–3 win over the Calgary Flames, and his first NHL goal on November 21 in a 4–1 loss to the Nashville Predators.
 Thomas remained on the team's roster for the entirety of the season and finished with 33 points in 70 games as the Blues qualified for the 2019 Stanley Cup playoffs.

-At the age of 19, Thomas helped the Blues advance to second conference final in four seasons by assisting on both goals during Game 7 of the Western Conference Second Round.(This source says first time since 1996 but the Blues made it to Conference Final in 2001 and 2016.)
+At the age of 19, Thomas helped the Blues advance to conference final by assisting on both goals during Game 7 of the Western Conference Second Round.
 Afterwards, former Blues player Keith Tkachuk said, "For someone that young, to clearly stand out in a Game 7 from start to finish, was one of the best performances you have ever seen in the National Hockey League, in my opinion."
 As the youngest player competing during the Western Conference Final against the San Jose Sharks, he suffered a wrist injury during Game 6 as the Blues beat the Sharks.
 He returned to the lineup for Game 1 of the 2019 Stanley Cup Finals against the Boston Bruins, but suffered another injury and was out of the lineup until Game 6.
 His efforts during the postseason helped the Blues win their first Stanley Cup in franchise history.
 Upon winning the Cup, Thomas' hometown of Aurora added a sign underneath their city's welcome sign stating "Home of Robert Thomas, Stanley Cup champion."